 - Put a few sprigs of mint in the bottom of the glass.

 - Add the prosecco, elderflower, and sparkling water to the glass.
 Top with lime, more mint, and ice.
 Stir and serve!

 Make yourself an hugo spritz and pretend you’re sitting in the Alps on a hot summer day!

 Want more drink inspiration?
-I’m sharing a different cocktail or mocktail drink every Sunday on Instagram!
+I’m sharing a different cocktail or mocktail drink every Sunday this month on Instagram!